NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 # Ingest FSx for ONTAP NAS audit logs into CloudWatch

 ## Overview
-This sample will demonstrate a way to ingest the NAS audit logs from an FSx for Data ONTAP file system into a CloudWatch log group without having to NFS or CIFS mount a volume to access them.
+This sample demonstrates a way to ingest the NAS audit logs from an FSx for Data ONTAP file system into a CloudWatch log group without having to NFS or CIFS mount a volume to access them.
 It will attempt to gather the audit logs from all the FSx for Data ONTAP file systems that are within a specified region.
 It will skip any file systems where the credentials aren't provided in the supplied AWS SecretManager's secret, or that do not have the appropriate NAS auditing configuration enabled.
-It will maintain a "stats" file in an S3 bucket that will keep track of the last time it successfully ingested audit logs from each file system to try and ensure it doesn't process an audit file more than once..
+It will maintain a "stats" file in an S3 bucket that will keep track of the last time it successfully ingested audit logs from each file system to try to ensure it doesn't process an audit file more than once.
-You can run this program as a standalone program or as a Lambda function.
+You can run this script as a standalone program or as a Lambda function.
 These directions assume you are going to run it as a Lambda function.

 ## Prerequisites
 - An FSx for Data ONTAP file system.